- Emergency information and updates from the RDCK

 The situation is evolving rapidly, and we remain ready to respond as needed.

 COVID-19 Exposure Control Plan - Detailed measures the Regional District of Central Kootenay (RDCK) will take in the event of a pandemic.

 Here is how we are adjusting some services to help protect the health of our staff and our communities:

-The RDCK Lakeside office in Nelson will reopen to the public one June 22, 2020.
-The office will have posted entry guidelines including special sanitization and physical distancing protocols guided by WorkSafe BC.
-There will be maximum occupancy limits in the office, so the public is asked to adhere to all policies and procedures, which may include waiting your turn outside while practicing physical distancing.
+Please abide by all safety guidelines posted at each office, including special sanitization and physical distancing protocols guided by WorkSafe BC.
+There is maximum occupancy limits in each office, so the public is asked to adhere to all policies and procedures, which may include waiting your turn outside while practicing physical distancing.
 Residents are encouraged to contact RDCK staff ahead of time by phone or email first to see if they can be helped remotely and, if not, to make an appointment with staff.
-The Nakusp and Creston offices will remain closed to the public.
-Please visit the RDCK website for up to date information regarding office hours and changes to our operations: www.rdck.ca.
+Click here to hours of operation for the Nelson head office and our satellite offices in Creston and Nakusp

 Due to the current situation, the RDCK is challenged in its ability to safely host a public hearing.
 With that in mind, and in an effort to keep everyone safe, the RDCK may not be able to complete applications already in process wherein this legislative requirement has not yet been met.
 For owners considering applying for Rezoning, OCP Amendment, or Temporary Use Permit applications, this may delay your projects.

 Until further notice, Board meetings are no longer held in-person at the Lakeside office.
 Information regarding access to remote/virtual public Board meetings will be posted on the RDCK website.

 The information for the next Board meeting will be posted here.

 Building Inspection by Local Governments declared a non-health essential service: